 Thompson Peak is a great mountain climb.
 It’s shockingly scenic just about every step of the way.
 It’s varied and challenging, long and tough: Afterward, Penny, who has climbed a lot of mountains, was surprised at how strenuous it was.
 It’s ambitious and rewarding.

-See my story “Ask Me: What Are the Best Hikes in Idaho’s Sawtooths?” for a description of the standard hiking route to the summit of Thompson as well as other great dayhikes and backpacking trips in Idaho’s premier mountain range.
-And see all of my stories about Idaho’s Sawtooth Mountains.
+See my stories “The Best Hikes and Backpacking Trips in Idaho’s Sawtooths” for a description of the standard hiking route to the summit of Thompson as well as other great dayhikes and backpacking trips in Idaho’s premier mountain range, and “The Best of Idaho’s Sawtooths: Backpacking Redfish to Pettit.” and all of my stories about Idaho’s Sawtooth Mountains.